derailed/k9s/README.md

 ## K9s Configuration

   K9s keeps its configurations inside of a `k9s` directory and the location depends on your operating system.
+K9s leverages [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) to load its various configurations files.

   | Unix            | macOS                       | Windows               |
   |-----------------|-----------------------------|-----------------------|